FusionAuth/fusionauth-example-react-sdk/README.md

 Three files in particular demonstrate the usage of the SDK.
 Check out the following:

 - `client/FusionAuthProviderWithRedirectHandling.tsx` - custom redirect handling to integrate with React Router
-- `client/pages/LoginPage` - a simple login page that utilizes `useFusionAuthContext` as well as the out-of-the-box login/register buttons
+- `client/pages/LoginPage` - a simple login page that utilizes `useFusionAuth` as well as the out-of-the-box login/register buttons
-- `client/pages/AccountPage` - a simple account page that utilizes `useFusionAuthContext` to display information about the authenticated user
+- `client/pages/AccountPage` - a simple account page that utilizes `useFusionAuth` to display information about the authenticated user

 ### Server Endpoint Requirements